Bridget of Sweden: Fifteen 'Our Father and Hail Mary prayers'

-Saint Bridget prayed for a long time to know how many blows Jesus Christ suffered during His terrible Passion.
-Rewarding her patience, one day He appeared to her and said, "I received 5480 blows upon My Body.
+Saint Bridget prayed for a long time to know how many blows Jesus Christ suffered during the Passion.
+Jesus was said to have responded to these prayers by appearing to her and stating that "I received 5480 blows upon My Body.
 If you wish to honor them in some way, recite fifteen Our Fathers and fifteen Hail Marys with the following Prayers, which I Myself shall teach you, for an entire year.
 When the year is finished, you will have honored each of My Wounds."

 The prayers became known as the "Fifteen O's" because in the original Latin, each prayer began with the words O Jesu, O Rex, or O Domine Jesu Christe.
 Some have questioned whether Saint Bridget is in fact their author; Eamon Duffy reports that the prayers probably originated in England, in the devotional circles that surrounded Richard Rolle or the English Brigittines.

 Whatever their origin, the prayers were widely circulated in the late Middle Ages, and they became regular features in Books of Hours and other devotional literature.
 They were translated into various languages; an early English language version of them was printed in a primer by William Caxton.
 The prayers themselves reflect the late medieval tradition of meditation on the passion of Christ, and are structured around the seven last words of Christ.
 They borrow from patristic and Scriptural sources as well as the tradition of devotion to the wounds of Christ.

 During the Middle Ages, the prayers were circulated with various promises of indulgence and other assurances of 21 supernatural graces supposed to attend the daily recitation of the 15 orations at least for a year.
 These indulgences were repeated in the manuscript tradition of the Books of Hours, and may constitute one major source of the prayers' popularity in the late Middle Ages.
 They promise, among other things, the release from Purgatory of fifteen of the devotee's family members, and that they would keep fifteen living family members in a state of grace.